 Given owning real estate is one of the best ways to build long term wealth, buying real estate is always one of the most popular financial moves people want to make.

-If you want to sell property, it's best to list in the first half of the year when more people have more money and are looking to buy.
+If you want to sell property ahead of a recession, it's best to list in the first half of the year when more people have more money and are looking to buy.

 4) Follow a real estate buying rule

 The homeowners who suffer the most during a recession are those who've simply bought too much house and lose their main source of income.
 It's important to follow the 30/30/3-5 rule of home buying.